-So, to summarize, since butter comes from cream, which comes from a cow, and vegans do not eat any products which come from animals, it's clear that butter is not vegan and should be avoided by anyone eating a vegan diet.
+So since butter comes from cream, which comes from a cow, and vegans do not eat any products that come from animals, it is clear that butter is not vegan and should be avoided by anyone eating a vegan diet.

 There are several versions of margarine on the store shelves made with a variety of ingredients.
 Mainly, margarine is a mixture of a plant-based fat, along with skim milk, water, flavors, and coloring.
 There are also some kinds of margarine that don't contain any dairy at all.
 Margarine was created as a less expensive alternative to butter since making butter requires a lot of milk—11 quarts to make just 1 pound of butter!
 Therefore, margarine is not a clear vegan substitute for butter but can be if the ingredient list does not include any animal products.
 So it is important to always read labels carefully.